-So, What About Guaranteed Issue Life Insurance and Accidental Death Life Insurance Coverage Options?
+Guaranteed Issue Life Insurance and Accidental Death Life Insurance Coverage Options After a Kidney Transplant

 If you aren’t feeling good about the questions, we have listed above that may arise during the life insurance application, you may feel and know at this point that guaranteed issue life insurance and accidental death life insurance are the only options for you.

 If this is the case, don’t fret.
 They are good options.
 Life Insurance companies like AIG and Gerber offer some of the best life insurance coverage options for guaranteed issue policies.

 These policies require no health questions to be asked.

 If you are mentally capable of entering the contract and are a US Citizen, you can purchase this form of life insurance with no problems and no questions asked.

 You also need to be between the ages of 50-85 to qualify for this coverage, and coverage amounts are often limited to 2,000-25,000.00.

 Waiting Periods for Guaranteed Issue Life Insurance After a Kidney Transplant

 If you took this path, you would have a 24-month waiting period before coverage is fully active.